 Some people may have difficulty reading the consent form.
 Recruiters should be aware of the average level of education of people coming into their clinics.
 If recruiters have a sense that reading is a problem, they can offer assistance in reviewing the consent form.
 However, it is possible that some people may take offense at the suggestion that they are unable to read, so this must be done cautiously.
 It is also permissible for participants to have a friend/relative assist them in reading or discussing the consent form.
 It is also permissible for people not to read the consent form themselves, but to listen to your explanation (which in that event should follow the details of the oral consent form).
 However, in all instances, the recruiter should be convinced that the potential participants are competent and that they generally understand the basic elements contained in the consent form.
 In addition, the participant must sign the consent form.
-If the recruiter believes that the patient is not eligible for the study.
+If the recruiter believes that the participant lacks the capacity to understand or competence to consent, the patient is not eligible for the study.
 Should this occur, recruitment of that individual should be discontinued in such a way that it will not offend the individual.